4 Ways to Use Flash Fill in Excel to Extract, Combine, Clean or Format Data

 Flash Fill button in Ribbon in Microsoft Excel.

-3. Using Flash Fill with a context menu
+3. Flash Fill using a drop-down menu

-2. Enter the value you want to extract, combine, clean or format (such as the first name from a cell in the same row in a column to the left).
+2. Enter the example you want to extract, combine, clean or format (such as the first name from a cell in the same row in a column to the left).
 Flash Fill is case sensitive so enter the data in the desired case.

 3. Press Enter.